 - Water: Hot water and vinegar make a brine or pickling liquid – this gives the onions a milder flavor.

-- Salt: Just enough salt to bring out the delicious flavors.
+- Sea Salt Flakes: Just enough salt to bring out the delicious flavors.

 - Flavor Boosters (Optional): I use mixed peppercorns and fennel seeds.
 Mixed peppercorns add a splash of color, but each color has a different heat intensity, which makes for a more interesting flavor profile.
 But you can use black peppercorns if that’s what you already have in your pantry.
 In addition, fennel seeds have a slightly sweet and licorice-like taste which adds even more depth to the brine.